Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Data set for Fischer-Tropsch sustainable aviation fuel

-Not only the \ce{H2} can be used for fuel synthesis, but the produced \ce{O2} can also be utilized as an oxidizing agent in the biomass gasification process.
+Not only the \ce{H2} can be used for fuel synthesis, but the produced \ce{O2} can also be utilized as an oxidizing agent in the biomass gasification process \cite{Maggi.2020}.
 Three distinct electrolysis technologies are included: alkaline electrolysis cells (AEC), proton exchange membrane electrolysis cells (PEMEC), and solid oxide electrolysis cells (SOEC).
 AEC systems utilize a concentrated aqueous solution of potassium hydroxide (\ce{KOH}) as the electrolyte and incorporate porous diaphragms to separate the anode and cathode compartments.
 This configuration enables durable and economically favorable operation but is limited by lower achievable current densities and slower dynamic response characteristics.
 PEMEC systems employ a solid polymer electrolyte, which allows for elevated current densities, rapid transient behavior, and compact system architecture.
-However, these advantages come at the cost of increased capital expenditure due to the requirement for noble metal catalysts (e.g., platinum or iridium).
+However, these advantages come at the cost of increased capital expenditure due to the requirement for noble metal catalysts (\emph{e.g.}\@, platinum or iridium).
 SOEC technology operates under high-temperature conditions (\SI{700}{}–\SI{900}{\degreeCelsius}) and utilizes dense ceramic electrolytes, commonly stabilized zirconia.
 This thermally assisted operation reduces the electrical energy demand by leveraging external heat sources, thereby enhancing overall efficiency.
 Nonetheless, the elevated temperatures impose significant material durability and system longevity constraints.
-Each electrolyzer variant presents specific trade-offs in terms of efficiency, capital intensity, and integration potential, which must be evaluated relative to system objectives and available energy resources.\cite{ShivaKumar.2019, Buttler.2018, Palys.2022} A comprehensive overview of their energy consumption metrics, economic parameters, and techno-economic assumptions is provided in the Supplementary Information.
+Each electrolyzer variant presents specific trade-offs in terms of efficiency, capital intensity, and integration potential, which must be evaluated relative to system objectives and available energy resources \cite{ShivaKumar.2019, Buttler.2018, Palys.2022}.